jkresner/airpair.com-v0/README.md

 - sometimes I just get the ajax response instead of the redirect?
 - What type of testing can I do?
-- Want to redirect to the page I failed to access, not the one I logged in on [Paul]
+- Want to redirect to the page I failed to access, not the one I logged in on
+- Can I reuse the tokens I save later for api access?

+[Paul]
 - How to run brunch to rebuild automatically when in node mode
 - How to run serverside & clientside tests

 [Peter Lyons]
 - Sending mail
 - Error handling
 - Dates with mongo
 - collecting JS dates
   - http://momentjs.com/

 [Un-assigned]
 - How to rename a mongo collection
   - mongo shell: db.requests.renameCollection( newName , <dropTarget> ) renames the collection.